Koenkk/zigbee2mqtt.io/docs/guide/installation/01_linux.md

 crw-rw---- 1 root dialout 166, 0 May 16 19:15 /dev/ttyACM0  # <-- adapter (CC2531 in this case) on /dev/ttyACM0
 ```

+Alternately, if you are using an ethernet connected adapter, follow the instructions given for your specific device.

 However, it is **recommended** to use "by ID" mapping of the device (see [Adapter settings](../configuration/adapter-settings.md)).
 This kind of device path mapping is more stable, but can also be handy if you have multiple serial devices connected to your Raspberry Pi.
 In the example below the device location is: `/dev/serial/by-id/usb-Texas_Instruments_TI_CC2531_USB_CDC___0X00124B0018ED3DDF-if00`
 ```bash
 pi@raspberry:/ $ ls -l /dev/serial/by-id